Treibaer/deckbuilder/README.md

 - Edit your deck and share it with others using the provided share link.
 - Search for moxfield decks, clone them and adjust to your needs

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any bugs, features, or improvements.

-1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature/my-new-feature`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/my-new-feature`
-5. Open a pull request.

 ## Acknowledgements

 - [Scryfall](https://scryfall.com) for providing an amazing API for card data.